Golan Heights: Border incidents after 1948

+Israel expelled Arabs from the DMZ and demolished their homes.
+Palestinian refugees were denied the right of return or compensation, and because of this they started raids on Israel.
+The Syrian government supported the Palestinian attacks because of Israel taking over more land in the DMZ.

 The Jordan Valley Unified Water Plan was sponsored by the United States and agreed by the technical experts of the Arab League and Israel.
-The US funded the Israeli and Jordanian water diversion projects, when they pledged to abide by the plan's allocations.
-President Nasser too, assured the US that the Arabs would not exceed the plan's water quotas.
+The U.S. funded the Israeli and Jordanian water diversion projects, when they pledged to abide by the plan's allocations.
+President Nasser too, assured the U.S. that the Arabs would not exceed the plan's water quotas.
 However, in the early 1960s the Arab League funded a Syrian water diversion project that would have denied Israel use of a major portion of its water allocation.
 The resulting armed clashes are called the War over Water.

+In 1955, Israel launched an attack that killed 56 Syrian soldiers.
+The attack was condemned by the United Nations Security Council.